 The organization also cited that by the eighth-grade, 28 percent of adolescents have consumed alcohol, 15 percent have smoked cigarettes, and 16.5 percent have used marijuana.
 Also, about 50 percent of high school seniors do not think it’s harmful to try crack or cocaine at least once or twice, and 40 percent believe it’s not harmful to use heroin once or twice, according to the US Department of Health and Human Services.

-In a study done by the National Center for Biotechnology Information (NCBI), the drug patterns of teenagers after a treatment program and enrolled in a recovery school were recorded.
+In a study done by the National Center for Biotechnology Information (NCBI), the drug patterns of teenagers after a treatment program and enrolled in a recovery high school were recorded.
 According to NCBI, the students reported a mean of 28.5 days abstinent in the 90 days before entering the school, after a drug treatment program.
 When entered into the school, the students reported an average of 266 days abstinent or 82 percent of all days since they entered the school.
 There were also significant decreases in binge drinking, cannabis, and the use of other drugs.

 If you are struggling with adolescent addiction, then a teen rehab center is the right option.
 Depending on the severity of the addiction, extensive detox and rehab programs are recommended for those with a problematic drug addiction.
 Modern facilities are community-oriented and focus on the benefits of the client, therefore, teen centers offer young adults the best oasis for their addiction and recovery care.

-Although recovery high schools are sparse throughout the country, teenagers can still enroll in recovery programs that models the community of these high schools.
+Although recovery high schools are sparse throughout the country, teenagers can still enroll in recovery programs that model the community of these high schools.
 If there is a recovery high school in the vicinity, then you should consider changing your environment once you complete a rehab program.
 For more information about recovery and treatment, call our 24-7 specialists today at 844-557-8575.